Zahia-Elkhalifi/LandingPage-/README.md

-# Pets Care Landing Page
+# Pets Care Landing Page :feet:
+## How to start this project :
+After downloading the project, simply open the “index.html” file in your web browser.